MarlinFirmware/MarlinDocumentation/_hardware/endstops.md

 ## Microswitch used for homing, probe for bed leveling.

 When homing, the printer is not protected against hardware endstop failure.
 This configuration uses a perhaps more reliable microswitch for homing, reserving the probe for bed leveling, where `Z_PROBE_LOW_POINT` provides failure protection.
-The configuration is illustrated in Fig. 2, requiring the use of both `MANUAL_Z_HOME_POS` and `Z_PROBE_OFFSET_FROM_EXTRUDER` Ideally, with an uneven bed, `MANUAL_Z_HOME_POS` should be adjusted so that z=0 lies halfway between the highest and lowest parts of the bed.
+The configuration is illustrated in Fig. 2, requiring the use of both `MANUAL_Z_HOME_POS` and `NOZZLE_TO_PROBE_OFFSET`.
+Ideally, with an uneven bed, `MANUAL_Z_HOME_POS` should be adjusted so that z=0 lies halfway between the highest and lowest parts of the bed.
 This makes  the maximum bed correction as small as possible.
+If moving the nozzle into the dips of the bed surface can trigger the Z min limit switch, the hardware endstops must be temporarily disabled with M121.

 ![Fig. 2](/assets/images/docs/hardware/endstops/bltouchwithmicroswitch.png)
 {: style="text-align: center;"}